ICKillerGH/resultable/README.md

 # Features

+- Result type in the form of a tuple [value, error]
 - BrandedErrors to differentiate between different errors
-- Go-like "Result" type in the form of a tuple [value, error]
 - Pattern matching on errors

 # Installation